yuvia-cardenas/CodeUp-DS-Telco-Churn-Project/README.md

 ### Data Dictionary

-* Churn is defined as a customer that has cancelled (any or all) of their services.
+* Churn is defined as a customer that has cancelled their services.

 ### Steps to Reproduce
 * Clone this repo.